skypjack/entt/docs/md/entity.md

 auto &storage = registry.storage<entt::entity>();
 ```

-Because entity storage doesn't have a name, it can't be retrieved via the opaque
+Because entity storage does not have a name, it cannot be retrieved via the opaque
 `storage` function either.<br/>
 It would make no sense to try anyway, given that the type of the registry and
 therefore its entity type are known regardless.